‘Second-week crash’ is time of peril for some COVID-19 patients

 There is little consensus among doctors and experts about why days five through 10, or thereabouts, seem to be so dangerous for some people with COVID-19, the disease caused by the virus.
 But everyone from critical care specialists to EMTs is aware of this frightening aspect of the disease.

-“This second-week crash has certainly been well described, but two-and-a-half months in, why it happens we’re still not entirely sure,” said Ebbing Lautenbach, chief of the division of infectious diseases at the University of Pennsylvania’s Perelman School of Medicine.
+“This second-week crash has certainly been well described, but 2 1/2 months in, why it happens we’re still not entirely sure,” said Ebbing Lautenbach, chief of the division of infectious diseases at the University of Pennsylvania’s Perelman School of Medicine.

 Learning on the fly as they confront the new virus, clinicians interviewed by The Washington Post speculated about the influence of an individual’s genes, the virus’s effect on lung tissue, overactive immune responses, blood clotting and even the impact of the ventilators used to save patients’ lives.